mainifestion1/mainifestion1/README.md

 - 👋 Hi, I’m @CommanderMelissa
 - 👀 I’m interested in everything current events
 - 🌱 I’m currently learning what ot looks like when I code.
-- 💞️ I’m goingnsailing, before I start my AI literacy Dissertation.
-Can't give all my secerets away.
+- 💞️ I’m going sailing.Can't give all my secerets away.
 - 📫 How to reach me  om social media everywhere.
 - 😄 Pronouns: Zi/Zer
 - ⚡ Fun fact: I talk to myself all the time.